iiyyll01lin/ctcf-predictor/README.md

      BiocManager::install("Biostrings")
      install.packages("pROC")
      ```
+   * Ensure you have sufficient disk space:
+     * ~4 GB for full genome analysis
+     * ~100 MB for demo mode (chr21 only)

+   > **Note:** For a complete list of dependencies, see `requirements.txt` (system dependencies) and `r-requirements.txt` (R packages).
+Alternatively, you can use Docker to avoid manual installation of dependencies (see `DOCKER_README.md`).

 2. **Download Data & Extract Sequences:**
-   * Navigate to the project's root directory (`/mnt/d/workspace/data-science`) in your terminal.
+   * Navigate to the project's root directory (`/mnt/d/workspace/ctcf-predictor`) in your terminal.
    * Make the download script executable: `chmod +x scripts/download_data.sh`
-   * Run the script: `./scripts/download_data.sh`
+   * Run the script with one of the following options:

+     ```bash
+     # For demo mode (only chr21, faster download):
+     ./scripts/download_data.sh -d

+     # For full genome analysis (recommended for real work):
+     ./scripts/download_data.sh

+     # To force re-download of files (if needed):
+     ./scripts/download_data.sh -f

+     # Force re-download in demo mode:
+     ./scripts/download_data.sh -d -f
+     ```

-   * This downloads the example peak file, the reference genome segment (hg38 chr21), and runs `bedtools getfasta` to create `data/extracted_sequences.fasta`.
+   * This downloads the example peak file, the reference genome (full hg38 or just chr21 in demo mode), and runs `bedtools getfasta` to create `data/extracted_sequences.fasta`.

 3. **Preprocess Sequences (NEW):**
    * Execute the sequence preprocessing script to clean and filter your sequences: